 Monthly bank statements: Find out how much time your bank and/or credit cards give you to challenge incorrect statements.
 Keep them until you are no longer able to challenge them.
 This is typically between 60 days to one year after the mistake is made.

 Paycheck stubs: Don’t throw away your paycheck stubs until you receive your annual W-2 form from your employer.
 If everything matches, feel free to shred your pay stubs.
 If there are any discrepancies, request a W-2c (a corrected form).
 Then, keep your W-2 or W-2c forms for at least a few years.
 You may want to keep them until you start receiving Social Security benefits, just in case there is an issue regarding your income in a particular year.

 Bill of lading: A document between the shipper and the carrier of a particular good that details the type, quantity, and destination of the good.
 This document governs all legal aspects of the transfer.

 Seven Years Retention

-- Federal Tax returns, canceled checks/receipts, records for tax deductions taken:
+Federal Tax returns, canceled checks/receipts, and records for tax deductions taken:

 Where to Keep Documents